rdlauer/articles/nativescript/securing-app/whitepaper.md

 > **NOTE:** Internally, on iOS this plugin uses KeyChain via the [SAMKeychain library](https://github.com/soffes/SAMKeychain) and Android via the [Hawk library](https://github.com/orhanobut/hawk) (which in turn uses [Facebook conceal](https://github.com/facebook/conceal)).

-## Encryption with SQLite + SQLCipher
+### Database Encryption with SQLite + SQLCipher

-Are you a fan of [SQLite](https://www.sqlite.org/index.html)?
-Did you know there is a [full-featured NativeScript plugin](https://market.nativescript.org/plugins/nativescript-sqlite) that supports SQLite?
-Well now you do!
+[SQLite](https://www.sqlite.org/index.html) is quite possibly the most popular relational database on the market.
+In contrast to many other relational database management systems, SQLite is not a typical client–server database engine.
+Rather, it is embedded into the app itself, and stored locally.
+The attraction of SQLite comes from app developers who are more familiar and comfortable with SQL (as opposed to constructing queries for document databases like MongoDB).

-The free version (above) of the SQLite plugin provides all of the capabilities you've come to expect from SQLite.
+For NativeScript developers, there is a [full-featured NativeScript plugin](https://market.nativescript.org/plugins/nativescript-sqlite) as well.
+This free version of the SQLite plugin provides all of the capabilities you've come to expect from SQLite.
 However, there is a [paid option](https://nativescript.tools/product/10) that also includes encrypting your SQLite database at rest.
-By leveraging [SQLCipher](https://www.zetetic.net/sqlcipher/), you can have transparent 256-bit AES encryption of your SQLite database on your user devices.
+By leveraging [SQLCipher](https://www.zetetic.net/sqlcipher/), you can have transparent 256-bit AES encryption of your SQLite database on device.

 ![sqlite and sqlcipher](2-sqlcipher.png)

-## Online/Offline Data Sync + Encryption
+### Online/Offline Data Sync + Encryption

 Many of us use mobile backend services (mBaaS) like [Firebase](https://market.nativescript.org/plugins/nativescript-plugin-firebase) or [Progress Kinvey](https://www.progress.com/kinvey) for our remote backends.
 And when developing mobile apps, we need to be aware of online/offline connectivity, and syncing up data for when users toggle between those states (lest the app crashes without a network connection!).

-Out of the box, Kinvey comes with [online/offline data sync](https://devcenter.kinvey.com/nativescript/guides/datastore) baked in, as outlined in this extensive code sample example from the docs:
+Out of the box, Kinvey comes with [online/offline data sync](https://devcenter.kinvey.com/nativescript/guides/datastore) baked in, as outlined in this extensive code sample example from the Kinvey documentation:

 	// Retrieve an instance
 	const dataStore = Kinvey.DataStore.collection('books', Kinvey.DataStoreType.Sync) as Kinvey.SyncStore;